MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-access-audit-logs.md

 ---
-title: How to access Global Secure Access audit logs
+title: How to access Global Secure Access audit logs (preview)
 description: Learn how to access, archive, and analyze the audit logs for Microsoft's Security Service Edge solution.
 author: kenwith
 ms.author: kenwith